1968 United States presidential election in Delaware

 The 1968 United States presidential election in Delaware was held on November 5, 1968.
-State voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.
+State voters chose three representatives, or electors, to the Electoral College, who voted for president and vice president.

 Delaware was won by the Republican former Vice President Richard Nixon, who won the state by 7,529 votes over Democratic incumbent Vice President Hubert Humphrey.
-Also running was Alabama Governor George Wallace on the "American Independent" ticket.
+Also running was former and future Alabama Governor George Wallace on the "American Independent" ticket.